Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 At the film’s center is Oliver Quick (Barry Keoghan), a college freshman struggling to find his place at Oxford University.
 On scholarship and friendless, he struggles to find a path to stay on or people to hold on to.
 Still, Felix Catton catches his eye.
-The popular student on campus and the man every woman wants to sleep with, every guy wants to be Felix’s friend, and when Oliver helps the rich boy out, the two become close.
+The popular student on campus is the man every woman wants to sleep with, and every guy wants to be Felix’s friend.
+When Oliver helps the rich boy out, the two become close.
 Drawn into the world of the charming and aristocratic Felix, Oliver begins to change, drinking more, wearing different clothes, and morphing into a new version of himself.
 Across a class divide, the two grow closer, and Felix invites Oliver to the titular Saltburn, his eccentric family’s sprawling estate, for a summer.

 Barry Keoghan is a slow-moving train, and you’re tied to his tracks.
 Narratively, Fennell builds Oliver as a character in waves.
 Each new piece of information adds something new while eroding things you knew previously.
 A slow-burning escalation, Koeghan’s depth as an actor is on full display.
 As Oliver, Keoghan is able to switch his personality to the needs of others.
 Oliver is empty, filled up by the people around him, becoming who they need him to be over and over and somehow never overflowing.

 Keoghan is nervous, small, and trying his best to earn a spot in Felix’s life.
-He seeks acceptance above all else and yet, in that tender quest to be a part of Felix’s eccentric and near-heartless rich family, he is observing everything, gaining knowledge to ensure he doesn’t lose his place.
+He seeks acceptance above all else, and yet, in that tender quest to be a part of Felix’s eccentric and near-heartless rich family, he observes everything, gaining knowledge to ensure he doesn’t lose his place.
 Keoghan is in one film, neurotic, sullen, lonely, erotic, manic, and maniacal, and quantifying the amount of talent that is needed to execute this is unmatched.

 Saltburn is stunning and hands-down Emerald Fennell’s best and most painstakingly precise work that doesn’t sacrifice emotion and intimacy for twisting pay-off.
 Instead, the emotional build-up is what makes each and every reveal absolutely stellar.

-Saltburn screened as a part of the Fantastic Fest 2023 program and is in theaters November 17, 2023.
+Saltburn screened as a part of the Fantastic Fest 2023 program and is streaming now on Prime Video.

 Saltburn